zemmsoares/zemmsoares.github.io/content/projects/terminal-headlines/terminal-headlines.md

 Type: development
 ---

-You can stay on top of the news headlines from your favorite sources with **terminal-headlines**, keep updated on the latest headlines straight from the comfort of your command line.
+You can stay on top of the news headlines from your favourite sources with **terminal-headlines**, and keep updated on the latest headlines straight from the comfort of your command line.

 ![terminal-headlines screenshot](/projects/terminal-headlines/terminal-headlines.webp)